 The Irish Research Council's Enterprise Partnership Scheme (EPS) provides funding for postdoctoral research.
-While the call for the EPS has not been announced, it is included in the Indicative Call Schedule.

 Would the Irish Defence Forces be an eligible Employment partner?

 The Irish Defence Forces would be considered an eligible Employment if it possesses specific scientific or cultural infrastructure that is integral to the conduct and completion of the proposed research i.e. if the project could not be completed with any other organisation.